Conditions of Play

 A player who does not show up and does not notify the FSGA may, at the election of the Tournament Committee, have their entry rejected for any FSGA event for up to one calendar year.

-Requests for refunds received prior to the entry closing date will be honored (less $20 per entry administration fee).
-Requests received after the closing date will be honored (less 50% of the entry fee).
-No requests will be honored within two days of the scheduled start date of the qualifying date (Championships requiring qualifying) or the Championship (non-qualifying events).
+- Within Two Days of Start Date - No requests will be honored within two days of the scheduled start date of the qualifying date (Championships requiring qualifying) or the Championship (non-qualifying events).

-The cost of cart fees for Championships and qualifying is included in the entry, exempt or qualifying fee except for the Florida Open.
-Competitors who qualify for the Amateur, Open, Amateur Match Play, Senior, Four-Ball, Boys Junior, and Mid-Amateur are also required to pre-register and pay a championship fee, which includes all cart/course and range fees for the competitive rounds of the Championships.
+The cost of cart fees for Championships and qualifying is included in the entry, exempt or qualifying fee.
+Competitors who qualify for the Amateur, Open, Amateur Match Play, Senior, Four-Ball, Senior Open, Boys Junior, and Mid-Amateur are also required to pre-register and pay a championship fee, which includes all cart/course and range fees for the competitive rounds of the Championship.
 Only participants may ride in carts.
-Neither caddies nor spectators may ride in a cart regardless of the availability of seating.
+Caddies may not ride in a cart regardless of the availability of seating.
 There will be a maximum of two carts per group and a maximum of two people in a cart at one time.
 Each player’s golf bag must be on the cart and players should ride.

 Junior Championships: All players must walk and carry their own clubs.
 Pull carts are permitted if course policy allows.
 Use of a caddie is prohibited.
 Based upon availability, spectators may be authorized to rent carts, but must follow the published policy (available on site).